What Actually Counts As Cheating?

-Remember how you are framing these conversations.
+Remember how you’re framing these conversations.
 All of the above-listed issues and areas can keep you from being the individuals and couple that you both want to be.
-They have to be addressed – not because you don’t trust your spouse or partner – but because of the way they impede growth, intimacy, vulnerability, mutual respect, and the legacy you want to cultivate as a couple.
+You have to address them—not because you don’t trust your spouse or partner—but because of the way they impede growth, intimacy, vulnerability, mutual respect, and the legacy you want to cultivate as a couple.
 Be ready to disagree but respect each other’s needs, and, above all, respect the relationship you are building together.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear someone is monitoring your computer or device, call the hotline 24/7 at 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***